-The Burbank to Los Angeles Section, with a connection to the IOS through the Burbank station, meets this purpose and need by:
+The Palmdale to Burbank Section meets this purpose and need by:

-• Connecting the major metropolitan areas in Central and Northern California to downtown Los Angeles:

-- Incorporating HSR into the intermodal transportation hubs at Burbank and Los Angeles Union Station, thereby providing interfaces with airports (Bob Hope Airport), mass transit (Metro, Metrolink, and Amtrak), and highways, resulting in local and regional transit and transportation hubs: - Capturing a large base of riders in the densely populated Los Angeles Basin; and - Providing station locations with existing and planned transit oriented development potential.
+- Connecting the major metropolitan areas in Central and Northern California to the San Fernando Valley: - Incorporating HSR into the intermodal transportation hubs at Palmdale and Burbank, thereby providing interfaces with airports (Bob Hope Airport), mass transit (Metro, Metrolink, and Amtrak), and highways, resulting in local and regional transit and transportation hubs: - Capturing a large base of riders in the densely populated San Fernando Valley and the Los Angeles Basin; and - Providing station locations with existing and planned transit oriented development potential.

-The scoping process will allow the public and agencies to provide input and comments on purpose and need as it relates to the Burbank to Los Angeles section.
+The scoping process will allow the public and agencies to provide input and comments on purpose and need as it relates to the Palmdale to Burbank Section.